 Physical Education for Young People with Disabilities explores a range of methods that Physical Education teachers can discover and engage with in order to ensure that their practice is more inclusive, no matter which age group they work with.

 Offering many practical ideas to include pupils with specific additional needs across a range of activity areas such as athletics, dance, gymnastics and swimming, this book will increase practitioner confidence, enabling them to feel equipped to meet individual needs and include all pupils in their lessons.
 The range of authors provides a wide perspective and wealth of experience and all the ideas have been trialled with students and young people, both nationally and internationally.

 Written by practitioners for practitioners, this book is a valuable resource for trainee teachers, in-service teachers, and practitioners working in a practical or sporting context with young people, and will support Physical Education lessons and physical activity sessions.

 Table of Contents

-Rebecca Foster is a senior lecturer in Adapted Physical education at the University of Worcester, UK and course leader for the MSc Sport (Adapted Sport).
-Rebecca is a former secondary school Physical Education teacher and in 2019 became a Senior Fellow of the HEA.
-In 2018 Rebecca was acknowledged for her inclusive practice for young people and sport by Her Royal Highness Queen Elizabeth II in the New Years Honours list and received the prestigious MBE award.
-Lerverne Barber is Deputy Head and Principal Lecturer with responsibility for Learning, Teaching and Student Experience (including Recruitment, Retention and Achievement), within the School of Sport and Exercise Science (SSES).
-She is a member of the Senior Management Team in SSES and has been part of the Physical Education (PE) teaching team for more than ten years, having been PE Course Leader from 2008 - 2011.
+Rebecca Foster is a Principal Lecturer in Adapted Physical Education at the University of Worcester, UK and Course Leader for the MSc Sport (Adapted Sport).
+In 2018, Rebecca was acknowledged for her inclusive practice for young people and sport by Her Royal Highness Queen Elizabeth II in the New Year’s Honours list and received the prestigious MBE award.